westonrobot/scout_sdk/README.md

             device interrupt 43
     ```

     If you use a CAN-to-USB adapter, make sure it supports slcan or can be brought up as a native CAN device (for example, CANable https://www.canable.io/).
 Some adapters may use a custom-defined protocol and appear as a serial device in Linux.
-In such case, you will have to translate the bytes between CAN and UART by yourself.
+In such case, you will have to translate the byte stream between CAN and UART by yourself.
 It would be difficult for us to provide support for them since not all manufactures define this protocol in the same way.

 2. Release v0.1 of this SDK provided a serial interface to talk with the robot.
-Front/rear light on the robot cannot be controlled and only a small subset of all robot states can be acquired throught that interface.
-Full support of the serial interface is still under development and requires additional work in both the SDK and firmware.
+Front/rear light on the robot cannot be controlled and only a small subset of all robot states can be acquired through that interface.
+Full support of the serial interface is still under development and requires additional work on both the SDK and firmware sides.

 ## Reference